Community Based Learning Curriculum

-The settings for third-year students are a senior housing facility and skilled nursing home, where they study and experience firsthand various geriatric syndromes and conditions which do not fall within the purview of traditional medical education.Such topics include:
+The settings for third-year students are a senior housing facility and hospital or clinic based learning environment, where they study and experience firsthand various geriatric syndromes and conditions which do not fall within the purview of traditional medical education.Such topics include:

 - Malnutrition and Dehydration